Fellowships

 - Officers and members of the EWA Board of Directors are not eligible to apply.

-- The micro-fellowship will provide up to $5,000 for smaller stand-alone stories or projects on the priority postsecondary education topics.
+- EWA will provide awards of up to $10,000 each to winning proposals for its full higher education fellowships.
+The micro-fellowship will provide up to $5,000 for smaller stand-alone stories or projects on special education.

-- EWA expects to award approximately six micro-fellowships in this round.
+- EWA expects to award approximately six full higher education fellowships and three micro-fellowships in this round.

-- The EWA Reporting Fellowship program is supported in part by grants from Ascendium Education Philanthropy.
+- The EWA Reporting Fellowship round is supported in part by grants from the ECMC Foundation, the Lumina Foundation and Oak Foundation.

 - Fellows are required to submit final deliverables 30 days post-publication.
 This includes story metrics captured one month after the work is published, a personal narrative explaining the reach and impact of the project, and a budget detailing line-item expenditure of fellowship funds.
 This information is necessary to consider the fellowship project complete.

-- Efforts to remove structural barriers for low-income students in postsecondary settings.
+- Efforts to remove structural barriers for low-income and first-generation students in postsecondary settings.

 Latino College Enrollment Stagnated During the Pandemic: What’s Happening Now?
 (Jose Davila IV, KUNR)